mitra42/frugal-iot/README.md

 ### Server development

 Because of the demo servers on naturalinnovation.org, it is perfectly possible to develop the firmware without running your own servers.
-But if you want to do server or client development ... see the README.md on each components repository.
+But if you want to do server or client development ... see the README.md on each component's repository.